toshohirasawa/full-stack-fastapi-template/development.md

 ## Dev Container Development

-Run `Dev Containers: Rebuild Container` command to build and open the workspace in the dev container.
+Run `Dev Containers: Rebuild and Reopen in Container` command to build and open the workspace in the dev container.

 > [!IMPORTANT]
 > As Dev Container does not support a part of its features in a multi-devcontainer environment, use the backend container for both backend and frontend servers.